 Through his investigations the Liquidator has now identified that monies belonging to a client base of over 450 clients amounting to about £1,500,000 was required to be held in a separate client accounts.
 These investigations suggest that these funds had been taken from the accounts over several months and appears to have been paid to entities controlled by TDR’s remaining officers in the USA.
 At the end of August 2018 these individuals attended the offices of TDR in the UK and dismissed all the staff.
 The only UK based director had resigned earlier in August contributing to the concerns of the FCA that TDR did not have a UK resident director.
 All of the bank accounts were then effectively emptied and the balances eventually remitted to accounts in the USA.
 The assets of these individuals are now the subject of worldwide freezing orders.
 They have to date failed to provide company records that would facilitate the reconciliation of the client funds against the bank accounts and the money misappropriated as above.

-The objective of the Liquidator is to recover the maximum available money that was being held for TDR clients and to return that money to TDR clients.
+The objective of the Liquidator is to recover the maximum available.